lytics/go-windowedlimiter/README.md

 Currently extremely pre-alpha.
 The API is guaranteed to change, as are the internals.

+## Usage

+See [example](example/main.go) for basic usage.

 ## Goals

 - [x] Sliding window algorithm for simple settings and automatic smoothing past an initial burst
 - [ ] Optimized for distributed systems with an arbitrary number of processes/goroutines fighting over available rate
+  - The plan here is to add a registration system such that when a mitigation (see below) is present, all processes will register their number of waiting goroutines, such that each mitigation can track the total global count and divide the hits to the centralized kv store by that number is present, all processes will register their number of waiting goroutines, such that each mitigation can track the total global count and divide the hits to the centralized kv store by that number.
+Details TBD
 - [x] Simple Redis commands both for Redis CPU reasons, and for ease of porting to other backends
 - [ ] Comprehensive testing/benchmarking suite to verify not only that the limiter is basically working, but also that it is doing what it's supposed to on a fine time granularity, in a relatively distributed use-case
 - [ ] Explicitly tested for correctness and performance